psr-7/psr-7.github.io/index.md

 ###### Could an interface ensure immutability?
 No, suchlike characteristics can only be implemented and enforced by external supervisor (layer/runtime/...).

-Split off write operations to separate interface cherish this idea best but implementation was scrapped on the way with somewhat absurd argument about too many interfaces.
+Separate specialized interfaces for write methods were scrapped on the way with somewhat absurd argument about too many interfaces.

 #### How to change data in PSR7 objects?
 By using mutator methods defined by PSR7.